 Even with legal documents, there is no guarantee that every relationship will run smoothly.
 Before you franchise your business, ensure you are fully prepared for these situations.

 Now that you've got some background information, it's time to learn more about running your own franchise.
 Keep reading for seven steps in franchising your business.

 Step One: Step One: Evaluate if Your Business is Ready

-The first question to ask is whether your business is suited to being franchised.
-Beyond having a track record of sales and profitability at the existing business, there's several factors to weigh here, says Mark Siebert, CEO of the national franchise-consulting firm iFranchise Group.
+The first question to ask is whether your business is suited to be a franchise company.
+Beyond having a track record of sales and profitability at the existing business, there are several factors to weigh here, says Mark Siebert, CEO of the national franchise-consulting firm iFranchise Group.

-"Ask youself, is the concept salable?" he says.
+"Ask yourself, is the concept salable?" he says.
 "Can you clone it?
 Does it provide good returns?